Mcorona9/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <img src="https://i.imgur.com/4dCZ48E.png" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 As you can see, we were able to select a random user from our user generation script, and they were able to log in using their own credentials that concludes this lengthy lab.
-Thank you if you made it this far.
+Thank you if you made it this far.(The powershell script utlized to creat thousands of users was provided by Josh Madakor my intructor.)

 </p>
 <br />